valeriansaliou/bloom/README.md

 **➡️ Tag a cached response (for Bloom Control cache purge):**

 If you'd like to use Bloom Control to programatically purge cached responses (see _[Can cache be programatically expired?](#can-cache-be-programatically-expired)_), you will need to tag those responses when they get cached.
-You can tell Bloom to tag a cached response in 1 or more buckets, as such:
+You can tell Bloom to tag a cached response in 1 or more bucket, as such:

 `Bloom-Response-Buckets: user_id:10012, heavy_route:1203`

 Then, when you need to purge the tagged responses for user with identifier `10012`, you can call a Bloom Control cache purge on bucket `user_id:10012`.
 The flow is similar for bucket `heavy_route:1203`.

-By default, a cached response has no tag, thus it cannot be purged via Bloom Control as-is.
+By default, a cached response has no tag, thus it cannot be purged via Bloom Control _as-is_.

 ## How to install it on Debian & Ubuntu?